leroidubuffet/timeApp/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-## Thanks
-To [Daniela Rogoza](http://danielarogoza.com/) for the app name, and her UX and UI design support.

 License
 [MIT](https://opensource.org/license/mit/)